johannschopplich/nuxt-api-party/docs/guide/caching.md

 To support HTTP client caching, your endpoint must meet the following requirements:

-- Support GET requests
+- Support GET requests.
-- Respond with a cache supporting headers such as `Cache-Control`, `ETag`, or `Last-Modified`
+- Respond with a cache supporting headers, such as `Cache-Control`, `ETag`, or `Last-Modified`.

 ## Cache Options